 David Dykhouse combines extensive experience (in counseling, transactions and litigation) with the avoidance, treatment and exploitation of economic distress.
 Mr. Dykhouse has a knowledge of many major industries, including pharmaceuticals, media and publishing, petroleum refining and marketing, retailing, derivatives and other complex financial products, real estate development and technology, as well as the non-profit sector.
-For many years he has advised and represented industrial companies, financial institutions and charitable organizations in connection with the present or possible future financial distress of business counterparties, as well as representing them and debtors, bankruptcy trustees and creditors’ committees in bankruptcy and other trial and appellate courts throughout the United States.
+For many years he has advised and represented industrial companies, financial institutions and charitable organizations in connection with the present or possible future financial distress of business counterparties, as well as representing them in bankruptcy and other trial and appellate courts throughout the United States.
 Notable are his frequent representation of buyers and sellers of distressed businesses and his counseling regarding the treatment of intellectual property in bankruptcy.
 Mr. Dykhouse chaired the Firm’s creditors’ rights practice group for over thirty years, and lectures, writes and serves on advisory committees regarding the Bankruptcy Code and the Uniform Commercial Code.

 Prior to joining Patterson Belknap, Mr. Dykhouse served as Law Clerk to the Hon.
 Samuel J. Roberts, Supreme Court of Pennsylvania.